 Losing a family member or friend can be one of the toughest events to go through in life.
 There are countless things that have to be done in the days following the death.
 Carson’s Village is here to help families get organized and get through those days as best as they can.
 Please take the time to look over our timeline as a way to help you understand what to expect.
 We have pulled together a list of many little things that need to be considered.

 Things to Consider

 There are countless things that have to be accomplished in such a short time.
 Let Carson’s Village help you to organize your own village.
 Our service is completely free.
-Below is a link to a page that will walk you through the different ways that Carson’s Village can offer support.
 Families are encouraged to utilize our online resources at their leisure or we can have a volunteer advocate assist the family over the phone or in person if one is available locally.
 Each situation and family is different and Carson’s Village is here to provide whatever support is dictated by needs of the family.

 Depending on the day of the week, a conversation will need to happen with the Medical Examiner/Coroner to discuss the release of the body.
 They will need the family to identify the funeral home to which the body should be released to.
 Also, a determination needs to be made about the clothes the person was wearing at the time of passing.
 They can either be sent to the funeral home with the deceased or destroyed.

 Inform the medical examiner/coroner of the funeral home